neilzo/micro-frontend/README.md

 - Micro-frontends are backed by individual node apps
 - Global redux store implemented
 - Leverages Docker
-- Uses Lerna to manage the monorepo
+- Uses Lerna & Yarn workspaces to manage the monorepo
 - No content server

 Architecture: